Montana Constituents Approve New Directions

 Elaine Hagele, retired former vice president for finance in the Mid-America Union, was put forward as the interim vice president for administration and finance and elected resoundingly by the delegates.

 James Mason, retired associate education superintendent for Upper Columbia Conference in Spokane, Wash., was nominated to serve as an interim education director.
-He was overwhelmingly elected by the delegates to that limited role—not including the other areas that Hudema had also been covering.
+He was overwhelmingly elected by the delegates to that limited role — not including the other areas Hudema had also been covering.

 Both Hagele and Mason have accepted these interim roles and will begin their responsibilities as soon as possible.